dtcrout/hugo-personal-site/content/post/make-life-easier-with-makefiles.md

 You go to your terminal and open the file in your text editor.
 The file opens and you take a quick glimpse of the code.
 Java is known to be ugly, but this is different.
 Something isn't quite right.
 You can't help but to feel a bit disturbed.

 Glancing over the code a bit more, you realize that there are no comments.
-There's not one docstring is in sight.
+There's not one docstring that is in sight.
 All the variables and functions have generic names like `array1` or `x`.
 There are no references, no signals to _what_ anything does, or what _purpose_ they serve.

 You look more into the code and to your disbelief the author wrote their own casting function.
 Given a number in a string, the function checks if it's zero, else if it's one, else if it's two, else if it's three...
 You scroll down further and suddenly the _unhandiness_ of the code shows itself.